 Charity assists the firm’s many municipal clients with the CEQA review and adoption of their general plans, several of which have received awards for sustainability and innovation excellence.
 Similarly, Charity has assisted several jurisdictions with the CEQA review and adoption of climate action plans designed to reduce greenhouse gas emissions on a jurisdiction-wide level.

-Beyond her work for clients, Ms. Schiller teaches several courses in environmental law at the University of California, Riverside, and she regularly guest lectures at several other southern California universities.
-She regularly authors articles on the California Environmental Quality Act and other topics, and speaks at environmental law conferences and symposiums around the state.
-Ms. Schiller is the current chair of the Riverside Downtown Partnership and enjoys working with a number of civic and philanthropic organizations.
+Beyond her work for clients, Charity regularly teaches courses in environmental law at the University of California, Riverside and guest lectures at several other Southern California universities.
+She also frequently authors articles on environmental law and speaks on CEQA and related issues.

-She graduated from the University of Oregon in 2000 with a degree in biochemistry.
-Ms. Schiller earned a graduate degree in biochemistry and molecular biology from the University of California, Riverside in 2001.
-She received her Juris Doctorate degree, with honors, from the Pepperdine University School of Law in 2004, where she served as lead articles editor for the "Pepperdine Law Review" and was awarded for writing excellence.
+She graduated from the University of Oregon with a degree in biochemistry and earned a graduate degree in biochemistry and molecular biology from the University of California, Riverside.
+She received her law degree, with honors, from the Pepperdine University School of Law, where she served as lead articles editor for the Pepperdine Law Review and was awarded for writing excellence.

 Representative projects include: